Resident engagement

 A dedicated consumer standards lead for the council is required by the Social Housing (Regulation) Act 2023.
 This is to ensure compliance of the council with the consumer standards as set out in the Act

-This role is assigned to the Group Head of Housing, Wellbeing and Communities, Richard Tomkinson.
+This role is assigned to Richard Tomkinson, Assistant Director of Housing, Wellbeing, and Communities.

 If the consumer standards lead is unable to act due to absence or illness, the council can identify an alternative person for that period of time.